wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 Jekyll is a static site generation that works with templates and markdowns, and to understand how to make changes and updates in our blog, we need to have a close look at the file system inside the folder `my-blog`.

+### Updating Jerkyll

 To perform any changes or make updates in your blog, I strongly advice an IDE of your preference.
 I am using [Sublime Text](https://www.sublimetext.com/), but you can pick the one you like most.

 Open the folder `my-blog` in your IDE and that is what we see.

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/006-localhost-chrome.png)

-Folder `_posts`: Contain markdown files of your posts, posts must be named following this rule: `YEAR-MONTH-DAY-title.MARKUP`
+* Folder `_posts`: Contain markdown files of your posts, posts must be named following this rule: `YEAR-MONTH-DAY-title.MARKUP`

-Example:  `2021-07-03-welcome-to-jekyll.markdown
+Example:  `2021-07-03-welcome-to-jekyll.markdown`

-`
-Folder `_site`: Contain the build up of your site.
+* Folder `_site`: Contain the build up of your site.
 You don't need to change anything in this folder.

-File `.gitignore`: GitHub .gitignore file.
+* File `.gitignore`: GitHub .gitignore file.
-File `404.html`: 404 Erro Page.
+* File `404.html`: 404 Erro Page.
-File `_config.yml`: Configuration file of your blog.
+* File `_config.yml`: Configuration file of your blog.
-File `about.markdown`: About page file.
+* File `about.markdown`: About page file.
-File `Gemfile`: Ruby configuration file.
+* File `Gemfile`: Ruby configuration file.
-File `Gemfile.lock`: Ruby lock file.
+* File `Gemfile.lock`: Ruby lock file.
-File `index.markdown`: Home page of your blog.
+* File `index.markdown`: Home page of your blog.

 The first folder to look at is `_posts`.
 The only fine in it is named something like `2021-07-03-welcome-to-jekyll.markdown`.
 That is a markdown file and what Jekyll uses to generate the content and site structure of your blog.

-All posts must be created in a markdown file named accordingly to the standard.
+All posts must be created in a markdown file named accordingly to the standard. `YEAR-MONTH-DAY-title.MARKUP`

-Example: `2021-07-03-welcome-to-jekyll.markdown`

 ![Sublime Text](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/007-sublime-text.png)